 Ballistic Advantage Barrels

-Ballistic Advantage barrels have a number of different profiles.
+Ballistic Advantage barrels have many different profiles.

 The current barrel profiles Ballistic Advantage offers are:

-Most of these calibers are extremely common and well known.
+Most of these calibers are extremely common and well-known.
 Their most popular calibers are 5.56, .300BLK, and .308.

 They offer 19 different barrels in 5.56 alone with lots of different lengths and profiles.
+This makes Ballistic Advantage an extremely versatile option, especially when choosing between 223 Wylde vs 5.56 Barrels.

 Choosing a barrel can sometimes be difficult but figuring out the mission for your firearm is key to starting the AR-15 building process.